We bring you the true taste of Italy with our authentic Carbonara recipe. Enjoy the simplicity and rich flavors of this classic Italian favorite.

 One popular legend traces carbonara back to Rome during the mid-20th century, where it emerged as a simple yet satisfying meal for Italian charcoal workers, or carbonai.
-According to this narrative, these laborers concocted the dish using readily available ingredients such as eggs, cured pork, and pasta, resulting in a hearty and nourishing meal that could sustain them throughout their arduous workdays.
+According to this story, these laborers concocted the dish using readily available ingredients such as eggs, cured pork, and pasta, resulting in a hearty and nourishing meal that could sustain them throughout their arduous workdays.

 Here's the traditional Roman Carbonara recipe: